 Select a few released tracks that you think are good examples of the sort of thing you’re aiming for.
 For my self-master, I’ve chosen one of my favourite recent ambient techno tracks, and downloaded the WAV file from Bandcamp so I have it at full quality.

 Released tracks will be mastered and therefore will be much louder than your pre-master.
-So to compare them for the purposes of EQing, you’ll need to reduce the playback volume of the reference track as compared with the pre-master, so that they sound subjectively at a similar loudness.
+To compare them for the purposes of EQing, you’ll need to reduce the playback volume of the reference track as compared with the pre-master, so that they sound at a similar loudness.

-There are plugins you can use to help A-B compare your track with references, but I find it easy enough to just drag the reference into a separate track in the DAW, adjust the level to match the subjective loudness of the pre-master, and use mute / solo to compare.
+There are plugins you can use to help A-B compare your track with references, but I find it easy enough to just drag the reference into a separate track in the DAW, adjust the level so it sounds approximately as loud as the pre-master, and use mute / solo to compare.

 At this point, it’s helpful to add a frequency spectrum analyser to the end of the mastering chain.
 Visual metering is no substitute for careful listening, but can be used to confirm or contradict what you’re hearing.
 Also, sometimes a spectrum analyser can help you spot particular problems that may not be readily audible, such as very low or very high frequencies, or resonant peaks that might need to be tamed.
 You can also run your reference track through a spectrum analyser and see how it compares to your track.